jedgod/Smart_Integrated_Systems_Weather-Integration-of-IoT-and-AI/README.md

 ### Author / Course

 **CTEC 671 – Smart Integrated Systems / Integration of IoT and AI**
-Project 2 – due May 7, 2023 (adapted for current use)
+Project 2

 ---

 ### License

-This project is provided for educational purposes as part of CTEC 671 coursework.
+This project is provided for educational purposes as part of CTEC 671 Research & Coursework.